jfayre/Talking-Flight-Monitor-Legacy/README.md

 ```
 Once PyInstaller is installed, execute the following from the root of the checkout:
 ```
-pyinstaller flightFollowing.spec
+pyinstaller tfm.spec
 ```
 Disregard the warning about UPX not being present.

 ## Bugs and issues
 * Please report bugs via the github issues tab.
 * It is useful to attach the error.log file to any issues.

 ### Known limitations
 * The city given does not take into account the heading of your aircraft.
 So, the nearest city may be behind you.